What is the Best Saw for Cutting 2×4 Pieces? (2023)

 2. DeWalt DCS570B

 DeWalt is a well-known brand for circular saws for accurate cuts.
-The price is a bit higher on the DeWalt DCS570B, but the 5500 RPM thanks to the brushless motor maintaining the speed under load is well worth the price for our woodworking team.
+The price is a bit higher on the DeWalt DCS570B, but the 5500 RPM thanks to the brushless motor maintaining the speed under load is well worth the price for me.

 It’s a cordless model for those who are looking for faster cutting with a longer range of movement.
 The unit works with a variety of DeWalt batteries as it is part of the 20V line.
 The runtime lithium-ion battery can yield 330 cross cuts on 2×4 boards.